-U.S. must fix relations with China to combat climate change: Michael Bloomberg
+U.S. must fix relations with China to combat climate change - Michael Bloomberg

 Negotiators worked late in the night on Monday to hash out rules guiding the use of carbon trading markets to achieve Paris emission reduction targets, a main focus this week.

-Environmental groups say the slow pace of the talks does not reflect the anger of youth climate activists who have mobilised in their millions this year to demand urgent action.[nL8N28J33D]
+Environmental groups say the slow pace of the talks does not reflect the anger of youth climate activists who have mobilised in their millions this year.[nL8N28J33D]

 “The gap (between the outside pressure and negotiations inside) is bigger than I have ever seen and it just makes my heart bleed,” Jennifer Morgan, director of Greenpeace International, told Reuters.